 Homemade ice lollies are a great way to get babies going with solids – you can make them with juices, purees, fruit, yogurt and other healthy ingredients, so a set of reusable ice lolly moulds is a weaning must have.
 Stacey Solomon’s son Rex has a unique way of eating them.
 "The way he dips them in the porridge cracks me up," she says.

 Joe Wicks weaning book

 Joe Wicks – Wean in 15: Up to date advice and 100 quick recipes, £8.49, Amazon

 If you’ve got all the other kit ready but are wondering what to actually cook, the nation’s favourite PE teacher has you covered.
 After weaning daughter Indie, Joe Wicks developed his first baby recipe book, Wean in 15.
 It’s packed with advice and simple ideas Joe has drawn from his experience of weaning combined with expert guidance from a leading registered nutritionist.
 It features 100 healthy and balanced recipes, from finger foods and purées with a how-to of adapting your own favourite meals.

 Stokke Tripp Trapp wooden high chair, £178, Amazon

-This is a big investment but well worth the money as it is fully adjustable and grows with your baby.
+A baby's first high chair is a big investment but the Stokke Tripp Trapp moel is well worth the money as it is fully adjustable and grows with your baby.
 It can withstand weight of up to 110kg – so you can use it until children are big enough to sit in a regular seat.
 Joe Wicks has one for India and his certainly not the only star to love it.
 Kim and Kourtney Kardashian have used one, as has Tori Spelling.